 Skye Nhung Nguyen is a philosophy, technology and sustainability enthusiast.
 She is a Chevening Scholar awarded by the United Kingdom Government.
 Early on Skye exhibited her entrepreneurial spirit to the norm by dropping out of a local high school and applying for scholarships overseas.
-Ever since she has been travelling and living around the world while designing structured solutions for governments, corporations, SMEs and start-ups.
+Ever since she has been travelling and living around the world while designing and delivering structured solutions for governments, corporations, SMEs and start-ups.

 a little dreamer